 As you can see it’s a lot of people.
-But none of these is a waste of space.
+But none of them are a waste of space.
 A film shoot is a busy place and all of these people play a vital part.
-On basic shoots a single person may fulfil more than one of the above roles, e.g. a DOP may double as the director, but if you do that you need to know what you’re sacrificing.
+On basic shoots a single person may fulfil more than one of the above roles, e.g. a DOP may double as the director.

 Clearly not everyone has a $20k-$50k budget so what are the ways to make it more affordable?
 We’ll tell you how below.
 The most important factor is the concept/script.

 A talented script-writer can write a budget-conscious script that will execute well.
 The main factor that determines cost is complexity.
 Film crew tend to charge by half-day or full-day so if you’re on a budget you don’t want to be adding shooting time for the wrong reasons.

 Filming a video takes way longer than you might think.
 Setting up a scene takes ages.
 The lighting, props, surroundings all have to be agonized over and constantly adjusted before you even shoot a moment of film.
 So if your video needs multiple locations and a whole bunch of different scenes, you’re setting yourself up for a long, complicated shoot… and that means money.
 It’s best to minimise the number of scene changes so you don’t need to move around lighting etc too much.

 For example, here below we had to film in a car but other than that we didn’t have a lot of scenes or complications.

 Reduce or Eliminate Acting